socomsystems/documentation/admin_manual/installation/source_installation.rst

     service apache2 reload

 .. note:: Self-signed certificates have their drawbacks - especially when you
-          plan to make your Nextcloud server publicly accessible.
+          plan to make your cyfrSpaces server publicly accessible.
 You might want to consider getting a certificate signed by a commercial signing authority.
 Check with your domain name registrar or hosting service for good deals on commercial certificates.